ITR Filing Deadline Missed?

 When GST is applicable on rent, the tenant paying the rent is entitled to claim an Input Tax Credit if they are registered under the GST Act.
 The taxpayer can claim a credit of the GST paid on the amount of rent.

 However, ITC can be claimed only if the property is a commercial property or used for commercial purposes.
-At the same time, if the rented property is put to personal use, ITC can be claimed.
+At the same time, if a residential rented property is used for commercial purposes, the GST payer can claim an Input Tax Credit for the tax paid.

-Also, the GST charged should be deposited with the government to be able to claim ITC.
+Also, the GST charged should be deposited with the government to claim ITC.
 Therefore, the tenants must make sure that the GST collected has been deposited with the government before claiming ITC.
+It is also important to fulfill all the conditions for claiming ITC before claiming it.

 ITC on Repair and Renovation